Skip to content

 What happened to the Texas Lottery Commission?

 The Texas Lottery Commission was abolished effective September 1, 2025 under SB 3070.
 Lottery and charitable bingo oversight was transferred to the Texas Department of Licensing and Regulation (TDLR).
-The same legislation banned all internet lottery ticket purchases.

 Related Guides